 Simple English definitions for legal terms

-Read a random definition: action on expenditure
+Read a random definition: aberrant behavior

 The work-product rule is a legal rule that protects an attorney's work from being revealed during a legal case.
 This rule was created to keep an attorney's strategy secret.
 It is also called work-product immunity, work-product privilege, work-product exemption, or attorney-work-product privilege.
 However, this rule is not absolute, and the work-product can be revealed if the party seeking it can show that they need it to prepare their case and cannot get it any other way.